-Campus and Community Networking to help faculty, staff, students, and community agencies identify potential partnerships and connect with other like-minded campus/community members.
+Campus and Community Networking to help faculty, staff, students, and community agencies identify potential partnerships RESEARCH AND SERVICES

+Office of the Vice President for

+Student Affairs and Services

+and connect with other like-minded campus/community members.

 Voting Resources to promote MSU student voter registration, education, and participation in local, statewide, and national elections (youvote.msu.edu).